daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

 We found that the slope coefficient $\hat{\beta}=0.078$.
 Remember, our general formula for interpreting slope coefficients is a 1-unit change in ``treat`` is expected to increase ``per_math2`` by 0.078.
 However, when we actually report the results, we should make it clear what these units represent.
 We don't want a reader to have to understand that ``per_math2`` is the variable that contains the fraction correct on the math score in order to understand the interpretation.
-Therefore, in plain (interpretable) English, we find that students that were offered free Mindspark tuition saw a 7.8 percentage point increase in math scores relative to control students who were not offered Mindspark tuition.
+Therefore, in plain (interpretable) English, we find that students who were offered free Mindspark tuition saw a 7.8 percentage point increase in math scores relative to control students who were not offered Mindspark tuition.

 ::: {.rmdtip}